-Yes, such a thing exist, and it’s a brainchild of the European Union that has decided how fresh produce, like pears, has to look like.
-To be classified as “Class 1” (which is the predominant quality standard of fruit & veg in supermarkets, after “Class Extra”), a pear has to be uniform in size, shape and colour.
+Yes, such a thing exist, and it’s a brainchild of the European Union that has decided how fresh produce, like pears or grapefruit, has to look like.
+To be classified as “Class 1” (which is the predominant quality standard of fruit & veg in supermarkets, after “Class Extra”), a fruit has to be uniform in size, shape and colour.
 To be specific, it cannot have cosmetic skin defects that “extent 2 cm in length” or “1 cm2 of the total surface area”, also slight brownish colour is not wished, and a diameter of less than 50mm will cause a downgrading to “Class 2”, which is significantly harder to sell.

 These marketing standards are exactly the reason why the Bartusch family and growers worldwide have a hard time selling their top quality produce that falls outside the beauty norm.
 Also slightly softer produce often remains unwanted, although some sorts taste even better when soft.

 It gets especially difficult to sell imperfect produce in highly standardised markets, like the European ones.
-Scandinavia is a tough cookie: apparently, green pears dictate customer preference sand are the reason why approximately 4–5 tons of perfectly edible, but yellowish pears are being discarded each week at the organic wholesaler Biotropic alone— the company who imports the Bartusch family’s pears.
+Scandinavia is a tough cookie: apparently, green pears dictate customer preferences and are the reason why approximately 4–5 tons of perfectly edible, but yellowish pears are being discarded each week at the organic wholesaler Biotropic alone— the company who imports the Bartusch family’s pears.

 There are not many options at hand for produce that is outside the beauty norm.

 Worldwide, food waste due to cosmetic issues accounts for approximately one third of all produce grown, according to the Food and Agriculture Organization of the United Nation (FAO).
 That is huge.
-So we asked Biotropic, who specialises in the production, import and pan-European sales of organic fruit and vegetables from five continents, what happens to the pears when they arrive from their 2 weeks long ship cruise across the Atlantic.
+So we asked Biotropic, who specialises in the production, import and pan-European sales of organic fruit and vegetables from five continents, what happens to the pears and other fruits when they arrive from their 2 weeks long ship cruise across the Atlantic.